What majors and minors are offered?

 Students desiring to major in History must have a minimum GPA of 2.0.
 Applicants for secondary teaching only must have completed the following courses before their major applications will be considered: HIS 100, 110, or 130; HIS 140 or 150; ENG 104, with a grade of C or higher in each course.

-General studies courses in Geography range in size from 45 to 55 students.
-Upper-level courses in Geography range in size from 10 to 15 students.
+General studies courses in history range in size from 30 to 60 students.
+Upper-level courses in history range in size from 10 to 25 students.
+General studies courses in geography range in size from 45 to 55 students.
+Upper-level courses in geography range in size from 10 to 15 students.

 Students in all of our courses receive individualized attention from our faculty by simply asking for it.
 Students have access to our faculty during regularly scheduled office hours, as well as via voicemail or e-mail.
 Students are able to schedule appointments with faculty very quickly.